Ford SYNC 3 vs SYNC 4Last Updated August 8, 2023 | C.J. Tragakis

 |Voice-Activated Navigation||Cloud-Based Navigation with Real-Time Traffic and Weather|

 |6.5-Inch or 8-Inch Touchscreen||8-Inch, 12-Inch, or 15.5-Inch Touchscreen|

 |Wired Android Auto and Apple CarPlay||Wireless Android Auto and Apple CarPlay|

 SYNC 3's voice recognition software is pretty good at understanding your requests.
 However, SYNC 4 aims to take that understanding a step further.
 Its natural voice controls do away with unnatural or confusing commands and phrases.
 Instead, you can simply ask the system to do whatever you want and it will accomodate your request if it can.
 Over time it will learn your preferences and custom-tailor results to you.

 Ford partnered with Inrix and Garmin to provide real-time data in their built-in SYNC 4 navigation system.
 You can see information for the nearest parking spots and garages, as well as their costs.
 You'll also get live weather and traffic updates.
 With SYNC 3, you have to pay extra for this kind of data from SiriusXM's Travel Link service.

 Wireless Android Auto and Apple CarPlay

 You can use apps like Android Auto, Apple CarPlay, and Amazon Alexa without having to plug in your mobile device.
-It may sound small, but wireless CarPlay and Android Auto is one of the biggest upgrades from SYNC 3 to SYNC 4.
+It may sound small, but wireless CarPlay and Android Auto compatibility are two of the biggest upgrades from SYNC 3 to SYNC 4.